antoine-tran/Hedera/README.md

 Hedera
 ======

+###### Efficient Processing Tool for Versioned Textual Documents ######

-Hedera is a framework to facilitate the processing of big versioned document collections  using Hadoop framework.
+Hedera is a framework to facilitate the rapid development of processing methods on big versioned document collections  using the Hadoop framework.
 It provides customized InputFormat for accessing data in parallel in standard MapReduce workflows.
 It also has new mechanism of extracting and transforming while loading (versus the traditional Extraction,